-The machine learning system we employed is described in detail in Christensen et al. (2016) and Christensen et al. (Submitted manuscript).
+The machine learning system we used for extracting the 200 texts is described in detail in Christensen, Nørskov et al. (2017) and Christensen, Liland, et al. (2017).
 Although the technical properties of the system are not the central focus of the present paper, we will give a brief description of the system and how it was employed in our study.

 The machine learning system takes as input idea texts and non-idea texts that have been identified by human raters.
 The texts used for this study originate from alt.beer.home-brewing, a Usenet-based online community related to craft brewing.
 In this community people from all over the world discuss brewing-related issues.
-We expected ideas for product and process to be available in this community.
 At the time the texts were extracted, the community contained altogether 10582 posts.
-3000 of these were extracted for the development of the training of the system.
-Those that contained ideas were identified by via crowdsourcing, using the CrowdFlower platform (a service similar to Amazon's Mechanical Turk).
+3000 of these were selected at random and extracted for the development of the training of the system (detailed results based on these 3000 texts have been reported in Christensen, Liland, et al. (2017)).
+Those that contained ideas were identified via crowdsourcing, using the CrowdFlower platform (a service similar to Amazon's Mechanical Turk).
 Five raters were assigned to each text and instructed to label the text as an idea text if it contained at least one idea.

 Before the texts could be used for machine learning, several text pre-processing steps were performed.
-In this process the raw text content was turned into a row-column format, where each text was represented as a row and each term (i.e., each unique word or expression) as a column.
-In this process, all numbers, punctuation marks and stop words were removed.
-Uni-grams, bi-grams and tri-grams were generated.
-All terms that did not occur in at least 0.2% of the texts were omitted from the analysis.
+In this process, the raw text content was turned into a row-column format, where each text was represented as a row and each term (i.e., each unique word or expression) as a column.
+All numbers, punctuation marks and stop words were removed.
+Uni-grams, bigrams and tri-grams were generated.
+All terms that did not occur in at least 0.2% of the texts were omitted from the analysis (this is a standard text cleaning step; e.g., see Antons, Kleer, & Salge (2016)).
 This process resulted in a dataset consisting of 10514 terms representing 10582 texts.

-The 3000 training texts were separated from the remaining 10582 texts.
-From the 3000 training texts, we excluded all texts where not all five CrowdFlower raters had agreed on the class membership.
-After excluding these, the new training set contained 1393 texts.
+From the 3000 texts in the database, we excluded all texts where not all five CrowdFlower raters had agreed on the class membership.
+After excluding these, the new database contained 1393 texts.
 405 of the texts were idea texts and 988 were non-idea texts.
-The training texts were partitioned at random into three separate data sets: a training set (consisting of 70% of the texts), a validation set (15% of the texts) and a hold-out or test set (15% of the texts).
-Such a partition is essential for the tuning of the machine learning system (in the validation set) and for an unbiased evaluation of its performance in the context of previously unseen data (hold-out set).
+The texts were partitioned at random into three separate data sets: a training set (consisting of 70% of the texts), a validation set (15% of the texts) and a hold-out or test set (15% of the texts).
+Such a partition is essential for training a machine learning system (in the training set), the fine-tuning of its paramters (in the validation set) and for an unbiased evaluation of its performance on previously unseen data (hold-out).
 Based on the training set, validation set and hold-out, the automatic idea detection system was trained and tested.
-The system was based on a linear support vector machine classifier (SVM; for details, see Christensen et al., 2016).
-Performance statistics are reported in Table 1.
+The system is based on a linear support vector machine classifier (for details, see Christensen, Liland, et al., 2017).
+Key performance statistics are reported in Table 1.